Related publications

 You can get Marriage Allowance if:

-If you are registered blind or severely sight impaired, you can claim Blind Person’s Tax Allowance, which adds £2,870 to your Personal Allowance.
-Contact HMRC to find out how to apply.
+If you’re registered severely sight impaired (blind), you can claim Blind Person’s Allowance, which adds £3,130 to your Personal Allowance.
+Contact HMRC to claim.

 Your tax code tells your employer or pension provider how much tax to take from your pay or pension.
 If it’s wrong, you could be paying more tax than you need to.